crate/cratedb-guide/docs/integrate/airflow/import-parquet.md

 )
 PARTITIONED BY ("pickup_year");
 ```
-To better understand how Airflow works and its applications, you can check other tutorials related to that topic [here](https://community.cratedb.com/t/overview-of-cratedb-integration-tutorials/1015).
-Also, if you are starting with CrateDB and haven’t set up any CrateDB instances before, have a look at our [documentation](https://crate.io/docs/crate/tutorials/en/latest/) and if you have any questions, otherwise, feel free to write a question in our [community](https://community.cratedb.com/).
+To better understand how Airflow works and its applications, you can check other
+tutorials related to that topic {ref}`here <airflow-tutorials>`.

 Ok!
 So, once the tools are already set up with the corresponding tables created, we should be good to go.